epandurski/flask_melodramatiq/README.rst

 Starting workers
 ----------------

-With Flask-Melodramatiq you have the whole power of dramatiq's CLI on on your disposal.
+With Flask-Melodramatiq you have the whole power of Dramatiq's CLI on on your disposal.
 For example, to start worker processes for your broker instance you may run::